Welcome to the Roton Quantum Model - a rotational resonance framework

 There are different “Tiers” of Rotonal objects in the world.
 Depending on how many dimensions their resonance coupling enters.

-- Tier 1 - Photon
+Tier 1 - Photon

-- A Photon is the first tier/level of a single Roton object and is only locked in one single direction.
+A Photon is the first tier/level of a single Roton object and is only locked in one single direction.
 It does not have any other rotating sub-structures which might extend into other dimensions.
 It has a single rotation axis with no (native) precession.
 It can therefore travel in linear direction in full speed with no imposed inertia, as it already has full speed and couples to nearly nothing during its travel.
 In addition, there is no inertia imposed by any rotational substructures.
 While interacting with matter a change of the rotation axis seems to take no time.
+Postulate: A photon can travel along a curved trajectory, in case where this does not demand changes in its rotation axis = axis is orthogonal to the curve plane.

-- Tier 2
+Tier 2

-- A Neutrino has two rotating axis (or a main-axis with some tilt).
+A Neutrino has two rotating axis (or a main-axis with some tilt).
 This allows it to travel (nearly) at the speed of light provided it can align to the current center of the rotonal force with both axis.
 So one axis orthogonal to the rotation plane through the attractive force.
 And the second trying to impose as less inertia to the second rotation ring as possible.
 Most likely into tangential direction.
 But there are not much Rotons in the mode of Neutrinos in the world to interact with anyway.

-- Tier 3
+Tier 3

-- Electrons are built of 3 Level-1 Objects.
+Electrons are built of 3 Level-1 Objects.
 3 Rotating Roton-Pairs, one for each new dimension.
 The electron elementary particle is locked in place and therefore bound to it’s 3 rotation axes.
 It resists axis movement and as a consequence acceleration.
 Constantly moving into one direction is Ok.
-But acceleration is limited by the oposed rotational inertia of their axes.
+But acceleration is limited by the opposed rotational inertia of their axes.
 (Could it get flat?)
 Rotonal inertia holds it back from traveling faster than some coupling constant.

 Time and Rotonal Inertia